Why You Should Never Let a Provider Generate or Store Your Private Key

 The integrity of an encrypted system depends entirely on who controls the private key and how.

-Zero trust means the provider never touches, hosts, generates, or decrypts with your private key.
+Zero access means the provider never touches, hosts, generates, or decrypts with your private key.
 Not even once.
 Not even "encrypted."
 Not even "client-side."

 Anything else is trust by design, not trustless by architecture.